-To support and validate this expectation, Neste has implemented systematic controls for counterparty screening and monitoring in which all potential business partners and suppliers undergo automated pre-screening, escalated to manual review if any issues are found or the counterparty’s business case matches predefined criteria.
-While the screening is predominantly focused on economic sanctions and trade compliance issues, counterparties are also screened for selected ethical concern categories in third-party enforcement databases and major news outlet sources.
+Neste has undertaken several initiatives to identify and understand how risks may be present in our operations and supply chains.
+To ensure our suppliers’ compliance with the Supplier Code of Conduct, Neste has implemented systematic controls for counterparty screening and monitoring in which all potential business partners and suppliers undergo automated screening, escalated to a manual review if any issues are found or the counterparty’s business case matches predefined criteria.
+While the screening is predominantly focused on economic sanctions and similar compliance issues, counterparties are also screened for selected ethical concern categories in third-party enforcement databases and major news outlet sources.

 All of our contracts with renewable raw material suppliers include strict terms on sustainability; e.g. commitment to sustainability, protecting biodiversity, and respecting human rights are requirements that must be met before a contract is signed.

 Our renewable raw material suppliers are committed to the following policies and principles: